JCollinJones25/enook_frontend/README.md

 # Enook
 ENook is an e-commerce platform for the buying and selling of books.
 Users can create an account and find their favorite reads at low prices.
 Inspiration for this project taken from thriftbooks.com

+This repo contains the frontend of this full stack project and is built using React.

 Click [here](https://github.com/JCollinJones25/enook_backend) to see the backend repo for this project.

 ## Tech Used